MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/guides/upgrade-to-angular-15.md

 5. Fix any violations by running `npx lint --fix` or by making manual changes.

 ### Configuring your environment for upgrade
-Before beginning the upgrade to Angular 15, you need to configure your developer environment with the latest Windows Admin Center shell and development tools.
-This includes upgrading your version of Node.
+Before beginning the upgrade to Angular 15, you need to configure your developer environment with the latest Windows Admin Center shell and development tools, including upgrading your version of Node.

 To manage your versions of Node, we suggest using [Node Version Manager](https://github.com/coreybutler/nvm-windows).
 Follow the instructions to install nvm-windows on your machine.
 The version should be 1.1.11 or later, as older versions may not support the Node.js versions necessary for this upgrade.